 Over seven years, photographer Nicolas Axelrod has documented Cambodia with great attention to detail.
 ‘Transitioning Cambodia’ is a selection of the best photos, showing the everyday struggles in this country that’s still torn between the burden of its horrific past and the promises the future holds.
 In the accompanying text, journalist and author Denise Hruby weaves a narrative that shines a light on the people who are pushing Cambodia forward – and the ones who are holding it back.

 Nicolas Axelrod is a photographer who has been based in Cambodia for more than seven years.
 When he first got to Phnom Penh, Nicolas started documenting land disputes, evictions and the relocation of already impoverished communities.
 Before long, Nicolas widened the angle: Once the land was taken, what was happening to it?
 And who are the people the poor had to make room for?
 Nicolas’ work didn’t stop there.
 In projects that would last months, he documented how society was changing overall.
 After seven years in Cambodia, Nicolas has produced an impressive body of work of tens of thousands of photographs — the best of which were selected for Transitioning Cambodia.

 Denise Hruby is a journalist who first moved to Cambodia more than five years ago and has worked with both The Phnom Penh Post and The Cambodia Daily.
 As a freelance correspondent, she has written for international publications such as Al Jazeera, GlobalPost and the Christian Science Monitor.
 Her reporting has looked at the many aspects of development in Cambodia, and has earned her three journalism awards.
 From “bar girls” to sugarcane farmers, the stories of people’s lives that Denise tell weave a narrative for Nicolas’ photographs.

 Videos about the book

-Want to learn more – here are four short videos about the book.
+Want to learn more – here are three short videos about the book.
 From the concept to the making of, and finally the finished product.